ANSSI-FR/libecc/README.md

 The **public headers** containing the functions to be used by higher level code are [src/libarith.h](src/libarith.h), [src/libec.h](src/libec.h) and [src/libsig.h](src/libsig.h): they are respectively used for the NN and Fp arithmetic layers, the Elliptic Curves layer, and the signature layer.

+More advanced examples are present in the examples folder:

+* Obsolete hash algorithms as an expansion to libecc core algorithms, in [src/examples/hash](src/examples/hash) (MD2, MD4, MD5, MDC2, SHA-0,
+SHA-1, and TDES for supporting MDC2).
+Please **be careful** when using them, it is advised to use them as toy primitives in **non-production code**
+(e.g. for checking old protocols and cipher suites).

+* Pre-ECC Signature schemes (based on Fp finite fields discrete logarithm) in [src/examples/sig](src/examples/sig) (RSA, DSA, SDSA, KCDSA, GOSTR34-10-94).
+Beware that for these signatures, you will have to expand the NN size to bigger values than the default (e.g. supporting RSA 4096 will need a size of at least 4096 bits for NN, see how to expand the size in the documentation [here](src/nn/nn_config.h)).
+Although some efforts have been made when developing these signature algorithms, using them in production code should be decided with care (e.g. regarding side-channel attack and so on).

+* SSS (Shamir Secret Sharing) in [src/examples/sss](src/examples/sss).

 ### Building the NN and Fp arithmetic tests